baehyunsol/Line_counter/README.md

-Ctrl C + V main.py to the top directory of your source code!
+Ctrl C + V main.py to the top directory of your source files!